-The ADJ Academic Support Services Department offers a variety of workshops that aimed to provide supplemental academic supplemental instruction.
-All of our workshop offerings can be found on the HCCC Portal and you can register on involved.hccc.edu.
+The ADJ Academic Support Services Department offers a variety of workshops that aim to provide supplemental academic supplemental instruction.
+All of our workshop offerings can be found on the HCCC Portal and you can register on involved.hccc.edu and www.hccc.mywconline.com.
 Listed below are some of the workshops that are offered: